-The music of American composer Andrea Reinkemeyer has been described as, “haunting,” “clever, funky, jazzy and virtuosic” (Detroit News, Schenectady Daily Gazette).
-She is interested in the interplay of visual metaphors, nature and sound to create lush textures and long melodic lines against churning rhythmic figures.
+The music of American composer Andrea Reinkemeyer has been described as, “haunting,” “clever, funky, jazzy and virtuosic” (Detroit Free Press, Schenectady Daily Gazette).
+She is interested in the interplay and intersection of visual metaphors, nature, and sound to create lush melodic lines and textures teeming with new timbres set against churning rhythmic figures.

-Ms. Reinkemeyer is a free-lance composer, enjoying recent collaborations with and commissions from: Albany (NY) Symphony Orchestra, H. Robert Reynolds and The Detroit Chamber Winds & Strings, Jeffrey Heisler and the Primary Colors Trio, Miller Asbill and the Texas Tech University Concert Band, The Wild Swan Theater, Iowa Music Teachers’ Association, Jay Bordeleau, Carol Jacobsen, Patricia Olynyk, Alan Huckleberry, Tayva Singer, and Kathryn Hallor, artists Carol Jacobsen and Patricia Olynyk.
+Ms. Reinkemeyer is a free-lance composer, enjoying recent commissions from: Albany (NY) Symphony Orchestra, H. Robert Reynolds and The Detroit Chamber Winds & Strings, Jeffrey Heisler for the Primary Colors Trio, Miller Asbill and the Texas Tech University Concert Band, The Wild Swan Theater, Iowa Music Teachers’ Association, Kyle Acuncius, Natalie Haworth-Liu, Jay Bordeleau, Alan Huckleberry, Tayva Singer, and Kathryn Hallor, artists Carol Jacobsen and Patricia Olynyk.
 Upcoming projects include a new orchestral work for the Albany Symphony’s 2015 American Music Festival and a large-scale work for Rodney Dorsey and the University of Oregon Wind Ensemble and Chamber Choir on text by Artis Henderson, and a new work for Asculta!
 Woodwind Quintet.

 Ms. Reinkemeyer enjoys exploring music with students of all ages.
 She is an Assistant Professor of Music at Linfield College in McMinnville, Oregon (2014-).
-Previously, she served as a Part-time Lecturer in the Mahidol University International College, Thailand (2011-12).
-From 2005-2010, she was an Adjunct Assistant Professor of Composition, Theory and Technology at Bowling Green State University (Ohio).
-Reinkemeyer has been the Composer-in-Residence with the: Michigan Philharmonic’s “The Composer in Me!” education pilot program (2010-11), American-Romanian Festival’s Fusion Project (2011), and Burns Park Elementary School (2004, 2005, 2010).
+Previously, she served as a Part-time Lecturer in the Mahidol University International College, in Salaya, Thailand (2011-12) and as an Adjunct Assistant Professor of Composition, Theory and Technology at Bowling Green State University, Ohio (2005-10).
+Reinkemeyer has been the Composer-in-Residence with the: Michigan Philharmonic’s, “The Composer in Me!” education pilot program (2010-11), American-Romanian Festival’s Fusion Project (2011), and Burns Park Elementary School (2004, 2005, 2010).
 She has mentored public school students through outreach programs with the Detroit Chamber Winds & Strings (2007) and Michigan Mentorship Program (2002, 2004).
 Her work with young musicians has been supported by a Meet the Composer/MetLife Creative Connections Grant.